 Voter ID FAQ

-- When do voters have to start showing ID at the polls?
+- Do voters have to show ID at the polls?

 - What about voters who don’t have an ID?